al-obrien/pangoro_intro/README.md

 # pangoro_slides

 ## Summary
 This project contains an introduction to the {pangoRo} package.
+It is hosted at: [https://al-obrien.github.io/pangoro_intro/](https://al-obrien.github.io/pangoro_intro/).

 ## Developer Notes
 To ensure the project is compatible with posting on GitHub Pages, the output is placed